solitontech/software-practices-metrics-tool/server/release-to-production/electron-package/electron-dist/setup-guide.md

+# Setup Guide

-# Prerequisites
+## Prerequisites

 1. Make sure you are aware of your Azure organization, project, repository, & target branch and add these details in the server-config.json file.

 2. Ensure you possess a valid Azure token, otherwise create one by following the steps below.

 ## Steps to create Azure devops Token